 MaineHousing reserves the right to require additional information it deems necessary in order to process an Application.

 Application Fee.
 The Application must include a non-refundable application fee in the amount of $1,500.
-The application fee must be postmarked for delivery to MaineHousing no later than the deadline for Applications set forth in Section 4.B.2.
+The application fee must be postmarked for delivery to MaineHousing no later than the applicable deadline for Applications.

 An Applicant may withdraw an Application at any time by written notice to MaineHousing, but the application fee will not be refunded.